 Q. Can we request a copy of the Solicitation or supporting Appendices?

 A. This office does not mail copies of the solicitation.
-However, the solicitation and appendices are available for download on the NCER/SBIR website
+However, the solicitation and appendices are available on the following website: FedConnect

 Q. Do we need a DUNS number in order to submit a proposal?